developed by Marcel Köster

 Lambda functions (or delegates in general) are currently not supported since they require a limited support for reference types and custom code-transformation passes.
 Support for lambda functions will be added in the future.

-There is currently no support for harware-based kernel debugging.
-This will be added in the future.
+There is basic support for hardware-based kernel debugging and profiling.
 However, CPU-based kernel debugging is recommended in all cases due to the advanced debugging and testing capabilities.